openethereum/openethereum.github.io/Tutorial-Part-II.md

 ![image](https://cloud.githubusercontent.com/assets/138296/22697591/e779b292-ed1f-11e6-8beb-2ff654e6ac02.png)

-It will automatically update as the time changes (since time changes infinitely fast, a speed which would be expensive to try to match, we take a pragmatic solution and only update the `TimeBond` once per second).
+It will automatically update as the time changes.
+Since time changes infinitely fast, a speed which would be expensive to try to process, we take a pragmatic solution and only update the `TimeBond` once per second.

 We can make it slightly nicer by first formatting the time: